The flag of Shropshire (Salop) was registered in March 2012, The flag is a banner of the arms

 While the feline heads appeared in the fifteenth century, on the seal of the Corporation of Shrewsbury, their precise origin is unknown.
 It is speculated that they may have been fashioned from the royal arms

-of England or based on the Arms of the De La Pole family
+of England, possibly in consequence of the appearance of the three lions on a charter received from Richard I in 1189, or based on the Arms of the De La Pole family

-Although based upon the arms of Shrewsbury the county council arms are distinguished by having the leopards’ faces appear on three piles.
+Although based upon the arms of Shrewsbury the county council arms are distinguished by having the leopards’ faces appear on three “piles”.
 These are triangular divisions of the shield, two pointing down and one up, formed by the imposition of a “w” shape, in erminois across the middle of the shield – in heraldic terminology a “fess dancetty”.
 Erminois is a gold pattern bearing traditional black heraldic marks indicative of fur pelts.
 These arms were awarded to the council on June 18th 1896, not long after its formation and appear to have been an innovative creation of the College of Arms, although no information appears presently available to explain the specific choice of this rather elaborate but clearly distinctive element.
 Plausibly, it may derive from the arms of a notable county dynasty.
+The design featured on a badge worn by the county’s nurses

 Prior to the registration of the county council’s banner, two versions had been commercially available which unaccountably replaced the very distinctive gold colour with a more insipid white.
 One rendered with better artistry